SAP/ui5-webcomponents/docs/Configuration.md

  ```
  *Please note that other keys may be added to this object in the future for the purpose of name conflict resolution.*

- In the above example, only the `selectionChange` and `headerClick` events will not be fired without a prefix.
+ In the above example, only the `selectionChange` and `headerClick` events will be fired with a prefix.
  You can still use them by listening to `ui5-selectionChange` and `ui5-headerClick`, but the names `selectionChange` and `headerClick` will be
  free for use by other UI components and libraries without name collision.